robertbasic/robertbasic.com-hugo/content/blog/if-i-did-it-right.md

 If not, I probably made a bug somewhere in a custom bash script running on my server.
 Let's find out!

+Edit: I do have a bug!
+Let's see if it's now fixed.

 Happy hackin'!